petzval/btferret/README.md

 write_mesh("D",1);
 ```

-## 3-8 sample
+## 3-9 sample

 The sample.c code is an illustration of a procedure using mesh, node and
 Classic connections on the following mesh network.

 ![picture](image2.png)

-The Classic server might be a Windows PC with Bluetooth set up as an
+The Classic server might be a Windows PC with a Bluetooth terminal set up as an
-incoming [COM port](#5-4-1-windows-com-port) that presents as a UUID=1101 channel.
+incoming server listening on the standard 16-byte UUID.
+(The Windows
+[COM port](#5-4-1-windows-com-port) listens on the standard 2-byte UUID=1101).
 All three mesh Pis run the same sample.c code that executes the following sequence:

 ```